cvxopt/cvxopt/doc/source/lapack.rst

 [ 1.43e-01]
 [-2.38e-02]

-An alternative method uses :func:`gbtrf <cvxopt.lapack.gbtrf>` for the factorization.
+An alternative method uses :func:`gbtrf <kvxopt.lapack.gbtrf>` for the factorization.

 >>> Ac[kl:,:] = A